 - You can allow them to make all healthcare decisions for you, or limit their authority to only make certain predetermined decisions.

 Trying to decide on how you want to live the remainder of your life, and who you should appoint to make those decisions on your behalf can be overwhelming.
 Buffalo estate planning attorney Randy H. Gugino has been assisting residents throughout Western New York plan their estates for over 30 years.
 He can provide the guidance you need and experience you deserve.
-Contact him today to schedule a free, no-obligation consultation.
+Contact him today to schedule a no-obligation consultation.
 Let his experience work for you.